Confessions of a Ghostwriter

 - Auguste Maquet (not exactly famous): but co-wrote The Count of Monte Cristo and The Three Musketeers with Alexandre Dumas but remained uncredited for them.
 After a dispute over bylines and money, Dumas and Maquet parted ways—Maquet dying in obscurity 37 years afterwards.
 Dumas got the fame, but on Maquet’s tombstone in Paris' Père-Lachaise cemetery these words are etched: The Three Musketeers, the Count of Monte Cristo, and La Reine Margot.

 (Credits: Reedsy.com - Understanding Publishing: Mentalfloss.com - Your Favorite Authors Are Frauds)

 “I wrote this book without the aid of a coauthor or a ghostwriter (which is why it’s a good bet this is going to be my last book; I had no idea it would be so hard to do).”— – IBM CEO Lou Gerstner, Who Says Elephants Can’t Dance?

 Conclusion: Why Should I Become a Ghostwriter?

 Ghostwriting can be many things: rewarding, frustrating, challenging, even fun.
-Above all, it should be seen as a learning experience for a writer as you are often called to write things you would never have otherwise considered, and are often required research subjects you previously knew little about.
+Above all, it should be seen as a learning experience for a writer as you are often called to write things you would never have otherwise considered.
+The job often requires you to research subjects you previously knew little about.
 In this way, it expands your writing repertoire and teaches you new skills.
-It isn't for everyone but certainly has its place in the field of writing.
+It isn't for everyone, but it certainly has its place in the field of writing.